kimwong9999/cinema/README.md

     fname   - firstname
     bname   - name at birth
     bdate   - birth date
-    bplace  - locaton of birth taken from the LOCATION table ddate   - date of death
+    bplace  - locaton of birth taken from the LOCATION table (one-to-one relationship) ddate   - date of death
-    dpalce  - location of death taken the the LOCATION table
+    dpalce  - location of death taken the the LOCATION table (one-to-one relationship)

 LOCATION
     id